Have you heard about our special Christmas recording offer?

 Day/Time/Location: Wednesday/2:00pm-4:00pm/Online via Zoom

-Cost: £130 for all eight sessions or £13 for an individual session.
+Cost: £130 for all twelve sessions or £13 for an individual session.

 (If the cost is a hardship, please let us know and you may pay what you can afford.)